-I read this blog post recently.
-It itemizes the cost of poor writing.
+I read a blog post recently that itemized the cost of poor writing.
 I like it because it quantifies the real cost of proposal writing in dollar ($) terms.
 No soft measures, just simple time and money.

 This quote struck me: